macedojleo/BDH/README.md

-# Monitore Linux and Unix FS usage and send alarm messages to SLACK.
+# Monitore Linux and Unix FS usage by sending notifification to SLACK.

 Table of contents
 =================